Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 *Nod arty keeping target on attack order in [C&C: Reloaded](https://www.moddb.com/mods/cncreloaded/)*

 - Vehicle to building deployers now keep their target when deploying with `DeployToFire`.
+- Effects like lasers are no longer drawn from wrong firing offset on weapons that use Burst.

 ## Technos